Progressive Collapse | PTT Dysfunction | Staged Reconstruction

 Advantages: Better bony detail than MRI.
 Can perform 3D reconstructions for preoperative planning (especially useful for lateral column lengthening or complex deformity correction).

 Limited role: Dynamic assessment of PTT (real-time movement), identifying complete rupture vs partial tear.
-Operator-dependent.
-Not routinely used in Australia.
+Operator-dependent and not routinely used for staging in most centres, though availability and reliance vary by region and local expertise.

 Key Radiographic Measurements